Automated Histopathologic Assessment of Hirschsprung Disease Using a Multi-Stage Vision Transformer Framework: Introduction

-The current advances in computational imaging and WSI have enabled Artificial Intelligence (AI) methods to automate the classification, detection, and segmentation of medical image data across various organ systems.
-For instance, several Deep Learning (DL) algorithms have been utilized for computer-aided diagnosis, attempting to classify breast cancer lesions{~ \cite{b9}} using WSIs{~ \cite{b3}} and human aortic and cardiac regions { \cite{b5}}.
+Recent advances in computational imaging and digital pathology have enabled Artificial Intelligence (AI) methods to automate the classification { \cite{b31}}, detection { \cite{b32}}, and segmentation { \cite{b33}} of histopathology images across a wide range of organ systems.
+For instance, several Deep Learning (DL) algorithms have been utilized for computer-aided diagnosis, attempting to classify breast cancer lesions using WSIs{~ \cite{b3}} and human aortic and cardiac regions { \cite{b5}}.
 Other algorithms{~ \cite{b4}} have been deployed to segment images of bronchoscopes, further identifying lung-related diseases.
 Furthermore, object segmentation has also been widely applied to various medical images and diseases.
 Specifically, classifying the potential onset of autism spectrum disorder (ASD), including additional indicators of ASD and irregular brain structure { \cite{b24,b25,b30}}.
-Leveraging DL computer vision algorithms for identifying the presence of ganglion cells does seem promising.
-However, segmentation is required because ganglion cells are dispersed across the myenteric plexus layer, which lies within the muscularis layer of the colon.
-Segmenting the different colon layers enables later identification of ganglion cells, or their absence, thereby further confirming the presence of HD.
+Leveraging DL based computer vision for identifying ganglion cells is a promising direction.
+An effective strategy is to incorporate anatomical context into the workflow, since ganglion cells reside within the myenteric plexus, which itself is embedded in the muscularis layer.
+This motivates a multistage approach in which the muscularis is first identified, the plexus is then localized within that region, and ganglion cells are subsequently detected within the predicted plexus to confirm the presence of HD.